denoland/dnt/README.md

         name: "fetch",
         // use the default export of node-fetch
         exportName: "default",
-      }],
+      }, {
+        name: "RequestInit",
+        typeOnly: true, // only used in type declarations }],
     }, {
       // this is what `blob: true` does internally